 - Timeshare and long term holiday products must not be sold as an “investment”.

 - Contracts must be in an EU language of the consumers choice in order that they can understand the contract in full before signing.

 Conditions for fair trading and measure to protect buyers will instill confidence in consumers and also help put and end to pressure selling, this is the objective of the new Directive.

 It is very important for the industry because timeshare owners in general are happy with their purchases, but it is the unregulated “holiday clubs” and fraudulent resale companies that bring the industry into disrepute.

-The RDO and TATOC governing bodies of the industry in Europe welcome the new legislation and have been contributing to this legislation since its conception as a consultation document by the European Commission in 2006.
+The RDO is the governing body of the industry in Europe and welcome the new legislation.
+They have been contributing to this legislation since its conception as a consultation document by the European Commission in 2006.
 The new conditions for vacation clubs are particularly strict, the length of the contract must be divided into equal annual installments with the purchaser having the right to cancel each year when payment is due under a 14 day cooling-off period.
 Because of these tighter regulations we believe much of the activity of these clubs will cease as they will be unable to adhere to them.
 Loopholes in the 1994 directive being exploited by companies circumventing the detail and spirit of the Directive have now been addressed.